As an Amazon Associate I earn from qualifying purchases.

 That is the Point!!

 And that is the point of the parable.
 It was designed to shock us into a realization that the present order is not God’s order.
 It was an attempt to remind us that the economic system and even our concept of fairness are not the “Kingdom of God.”
 No, it is the kingdom of men.
 It is an attempt to shock us out of the ridiculous notions that we have.
-It is attacking the very notion that would make God a Republican elephant or a Democratic donkey.
+It is attacking the very notion that would make God either an elephant or a donkey.
 It is an attack on the very mindset that is at the root of all of our idolatry that turns God into our clan, group, political party, country, or even denomination.
 No, this story can’t make sense unless you change your mindset.

 Remember the reason for telling this parable was to let us know what “the kingdom of heaven is like…” (Matthew 20:1) And then the master reminds the worker, “I gave you what I promised….and furthermore…the first shall be last in the kingdom.”